-Placement in a cooperating agency to explore the field of counseling, or a particular specialty area.
+Placement in a cooperating agency to explore the field of counseling or a particular specialty area.
 Emphasizes development of practice and counseling techniques.
-100 clock hours on-site required.
+Required: 100 hours of supervised practicum experience and 40 hours of F2F client contact, experience includes evaluation of the student's counseling performance, and one hour per week of individual or triadic supervision and an average of 11⁄2 hours per week of group supervision.
 Prerequisites: CON 622 or concurrent with CON 622.
 Course fee \$25